-Turning Pointe CN Day School is a therapeutic day school for individuals impacted by Autism Spectrum Disorder and other related disabilities who require a high degree of support and individualized instruction.
-Turning Pointe is approved to provide educational programming for Intellectual Disabilities, Speech or Language Impairment, Multiple Disabilities, and Autism for students 5-21 years of age.
-Our ISBE-approved program is currently serving students who are impacted by Autism Spectrum Disorders, providing middle school through transition-aged students with therapeutic interventions and ongoing opportunities in the areas of: communication, socially appropriate behavior, and independent living skills.
+The Turning Pointe Adult Day Program is a therapeutic and training environment for individuals impacted by Autism Spectrum Disorder who require a high degree of support and individualized programming.
+The Adult Day Program is designed to serve students 22-26 years of age who were previously serviced within Turning Pointe's CN Day School.
+Our Adult Day program is a Certified Autism Center (CAC) under IBCCES which provides post-secondary students with therapeutic interventions and ongoing opportunities in the areas of: communication, socially appropriate behavior, functional living Skills, and supported employment.

-Turning Pointe CN Day School operates from 8:15am-2:30pm Monday, Tuesday, Thursday, Friday and 8:15am-1:15pm on Wednesdays during the regular school year from August to May.
-Our Extended School Year (ESY) session is an essential piece of our program as it ensures structure and consistency for our students during the summer, as well as decreases the likelihood of regression in skills.
-ESY focuses on maintaining and improving progress of student

-Individualized Education Plan (IEP) goals, as well as continuation of the same academic rigor as in the regular school year.
-ESY operates for approximately six weeks starting in mid-June and concluding at the end of July.
-Students are in attendance from 8:15am-1:15pm Monday through Thursday, and 8:15am-1:00pm on Fridays.
+The Turning Pointe Adult Day Program operates from 8:15am-2:30pm Tuesday through Thursday from August-May.
+Summer programming is an essential piece of the program as it ensures structure and consistency for our students during the summer, as well as decreases the likelihood or regression in skills.
+Summer programming focuses on maintaining and improving progress of Compass Plans.
+Summer programming operates for approximately six weeks starting in mid-June and concluding at the end of July.
+Students are in attendance from 8:15am-2:30pm Tuesday, Wednesday, and Thursday.